- Contact Forms

 Drillers have been reluctant to recycle frac water because disposing of it has proven much more economic, even when they're paying to haul it over long distances.

-Drillers understand that every well is different.
-Recycling technologies have to prove capable enough to handle the variance in flowback composition.
+Every well is different.
+Recycling technologies have to be versatile enough to handle the variance in wastewater composition.

 Many states have laws that make it difficult for drillers to obtain the various permits required to treat wastewater.
 Often times they're still in the permitting phase for water treatment long after the well has been completed.